abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 <img width="1401" alt="20" src="https://github.com/user-attachments/assets/80e40535-4195-4862-9635-8de57af19513">

-CMOS is called as Complementary Metal Oxide semiconductor, and it is most widely used technology in digital ICs and it is fabricated using 16 steps.
+CMOS is called a Complementary Metal Oxide semiconductor, and it is the most widely used technology in digital ICs and is fabricated using 16 steps.
 -  Substrate Preparation
 -  N-Well Formation
 -  P-Well Formation